 LPW’s vision is that scholars who successfully complete the program will be equipped to implement innovative solutions and best practices, improving the well-being of colleague physicians and other team members.
 The AAFP envisions every scholar gaining the confidence to be change leaders and the capability to successfully implement improvements in their practices and organizations.
 The resulting impact will be sustained physician well-being and improved patient outcomes.
 LPW graduates will constitute and engage in a national community of physician well-being champions.

-LPW consists of a 10-month series of three livestreamed or in-person core sessions along with regular online activities, all facilitating development of a supportive learning community.
-LPW combines didactic education and an applied project that will include virtual, online touchpoints between in-person* sessions.
+LPW consists of a 10-month series of three core sessions (2 in-person*, 1 livestreamed), 6 webinars (4 program and 2 guest) along with regular online activities, all facilitating development of a supportive learning community.
+LPW combines didactic education and an applied project that will include virtual, online touchpoints between core sessions.
 Online learning facilitates familiarity with the core topics.
 The livestreamed or in-person learning sessions facilitate skill building and advanced learning.
-There are two core modules along with the applied activity.

 Additionally, each scholar is highly encouraged to complete development of a plan for and initial implementation of an applied performance improvement project within their practice or organization.
 The PI project provides the scholar experience in designing and implementing an improvement plan.
 It is our expectation that the PI-CME project would be completed by the following October.